kencan7749/stimulus_evaluation/README.md

 # Plan

 - Evaluate metric in feature space (intermediate layer in pytorch model) from image inputs
-- Allow additional parameter in aruguments
+- Allow additional parameters in aruguments